FoodStandardsAgency/Governance/README.md

 ### Creating a new repository

-The [new projects](new_projects.md) guide covers what to do when creating a new repository or project.
+The [repositories](Repositories.md) guide covers what to do when creating a new repository or project.

 ### Teams, collaborators, and repositories